 Retailing with 3D Printing

-Keywords: 3D printing; dual channels; build-to-order; channel strategy; pricing; supply chain management
+Keywords: 3D printing; build to order; dual channels; product variety; pricing; supply chain management

 Suggested Citation: Suggested Citation